 - Your bag weighs 50 pounds or less

 - Your bag is 62 linear inches total or less

 To calculate your bag's size, you add together the height, width, and thickness of the bag in inches.
 If all three measurements combine to be less than 62 inches, it is a standard bag.

 However, if your bag is more than 50 pounds or 62 inches, you'll face Alaska's oversize or overweight baggage fees.
 And the penalty is considerable: You'll pay $100 each.

 And there's a limit: Alaska will not accept bags more than 100 pounds or 115 inches.
 Those bags must be handled by Alaska Air Cargo, not stowed underneath your flight.

 How to Check Bags on Alaska Airlines for Free

 It may be simple, but Alaska baggage fees can add up fast – especially if you're checking more than one.
 But there are some surefire ways to make your Alaska Airlines checked bag free next time you fly.

 If you hold one of Alaska Airlines's Visa credit cards, you and up to six other guests traveling on the same reservation get their first bag free.
 After the first bag, the standard rates apply.

-The Alaska Airlines Visa Business Card offers the exact same annual fee, and initial spending requirements as the Visa Signature Card, but it also offers the same free baggage benefits for the user and up to six guests on the same reservation.
+The *alaska business card* offers the exact same annual fee, and initial spending requirements as the Visa Signature Card, but it also offers the same free baggage benefits for the user and up to six guests on the same reservation.